ldliy1/tech-challenge-01/README.md

 - Security principles are **not** being considered due to time constraint
 - No integration testing
 - No linting
 - My lack of knowledge.
-I started this code challenge with no knowledge/use of TravisCI and NodeJS but it's been great fun.
+I started this code challenge with no knowledge/use of TravisCI and NodeJS but it's been great fun :)

 ## License